Byron/gitoxide/crate-status.md

    * [x] mark paths with a closed temporary file
 * [x] persist temporary files to prevent them from perishing.
 * [x] signal-handler integration with `git-repository` to clean lockfiles before the process is aborted.
+* [x] use a temporary file transparently due thanks to implementations of `std::io` traits

 ### git-lock